Service Business Accounting — Full Year Walkthrough (Freelancer / Agency)

 At this moment:

-❗ You did NOT receive cash
+• You earned revenue❗ You did NOT receive cash

 Step 3 — Record Payment

-Sales → Payments → New
+Sales -> Payments

 Result